 About NRM Regions

-NRM Regions is a collective of 56 government agencies, NGOs and community groups that get national priorities for natural resource management delivered on the ground.
+NRM Regions Australia is the collective of 56 government agencies, NGOs and community groups that get national priorities for natural resource management delivered on the ground.

 Regional natural resource management (NRM) is about the planning and delivery of programs that support healthy and productive country, viable communities and sustainable industries.
 Regional NRM organisations work from the paddock to the regional scale to address issues that require a landscape perspective.
 Our approach enables community and landcare activity to better address long term strategic issues of national importance.